hamsyn/LQG-group/minimalqual.md

 ## Research Qualification

-The student must finish independently at least one research paper.
+The student must finish at least one research paper.
 The paper is expected to be published in a leading journal of physics.

 The student will have an oral exam to report the research results at the end of this program.
-The student's research paper, oral and written exams will be evaluated by an international committee, which decides the final grade of the student.
+The student's research paper, oral and written exams will be evaluated by a committee, which decides the final grade of the student.